jmcameron/attachments/migration/source/migrate-1.5-to-1.6.rst

       If there are problems with the article/parent ID's, tiles, or user IDs or usernames, the command will abort and alert you to the nature of the problem.
 You can edit the migration file until your get it to complete successfully.
-Until this works without error, you should defintely use the '&dry_run=true' option on the command so nothing is changed.
+Until this works without error, you should definitely use the '&dry_run=true' option on the command so nothing is changed.

       Once you get the message: